Rosewood1985/ai-sports-edge/docs/core-concepts/firebase-integration.md

 6. **Transactions**: Use transactions for operations that need to be atomic
 7. **Indexing**: Create indexes for complex queries
 8. **Data Structure**: Design the data structure for efficient queries
+9. **Regular Backups**: Ensure the backup system is functioning properly

 ## Related Documentation